 The Hospitality Management minor (HSPM) requires the completion of at least 15 credits from the Hospitality Management curriculum.
 The minor must include at least 6 credits in courses numbered 300 or above taken at ISU.
 All course pre-requisites must be completed prior to taking the course.
 All minor courses must be taken for a grade.

-Required courses: The minor requires students to successfully complete HRI 101 and 233 (6 credits).
+Required courses: The minor requires students to successfully complete HSPM 101 and 233 (6 credits).

 Select 9 credits: The remaining 9 credits are selected from the following list in consultation with the Hospitality Management minor adviser: